nmd102/west-scioly-mockup/README.md

 Please remember to uncomment these lines when you create a pull request.

 If you want to add a blog post, add a .md file to the posts folder located at `src/lib/blog/posts`.
-The name of the markdown file is the id that it will be located at (eg. mit-accepted will be located at /blog/mit-accepted).
+The name of the markdown file is the id that it will be located at (e.g., mit-accepted will be located at /blog/mit-accepted).
 The markdown should be in the following format:
 ```markdown
 # Title